Jonathan2251/lbd/_sources/gpu.rst.txt

               B      A

-  Avoid tearing, GPU has refresh rate 1/2 of Display's refresh rate. than Display.
+  To avoid tearing, the GPU runs at half the refresh rate of the display,
+  as shown below.

                 A          B